The lymphatic system is part of the immune system. It also maintains fluid balance and plays a role in absorbing fats and fat-soluble nutrients.

 Activated lymphocytes then pass further up the lymphatic system so that they can reach the bloodstream.
 Now, they are equipped to spread the immune response throughout the body, through the blood circulation.

-The lymphatic system and the action of lymphocytes, of which the body has trillions, form part of what immunologists call the “adaptive immune response.”
-These are highly specific and long-lasting responses to particular pathogens.
+The lymphatic system and the action of lymphocytes, of which the body has trillions, form part of

 The lymphatic system can stop working properly if nodes, ducts, vessels, or lymph tissues become blocked, infected, inflamed, or cancerous.